 Julie Smith, Executive Director

-Julie carries out the Supporting Families Program for PEI ACL, as the Family Inclusion Facilitator.
-She lives in Victoria West with her family, including her two sons, Joshua and Noah.
-Julie’s family lives navigating the system for those with intellectual disabilities.
-Her vision is to ensure all individuals with intellectual disabilities will feel included, valued, and contributing members to the diverse communities in which we live in.
+Julie is both the Executive Director of PEIACL and carries out the Supporting Families Program as the Family Inclusion Facilitator.
+She has been an inclusion advocate for over 25 years and her goal is to ensure all individuals with intellectual disabilities are included, valued, and recognized as contributing members to the diverse communities in which we live.